lino-framework/book/docs/specs/noi/working.rst

 Database model: :class:`ServiceReport`.

-It currently contains two tables:
+A service report currently contains three tables:

 - a list of work sessions
-- a list of tickets, with invested time (i.e. the sum of durations of all sessions that lie in the given data range)
+- a list of the tickets mentioned in the work sessions and their invested time
-- a list of projects, with invested time and list of the tickets that are assigned to this project.
+- a list of sites mentioned in the work sessions and their invested time

 >>> obj = working.ServiceReport.objects.get(pk=1)